Rush scored one, Rush scored two

 League Cup trebles

 1985 – The transfer-listed Paul Walsh scored a hat-trick as we beat Brighton & Hove Albion 4-0 at home.
-Kenny Dalglish netted the other late on.
+Kenny Dalglish netted the other late on as Ronnie Whelan appeared for the 200th time.

 1986 - Kenny was also on target when Steve McMahon scored his second League Cup hat-trick of the season in our 4-1 defeat of Leicester City at Anfield in another Third Round tie.